Reception at Dringhouses Primary School

 There is a constant focus on mathematics in Reception at Dringhouses Primary School.
 White Rose maths hub resources, daily counting and number songs all support the adult led sessions which are then extended through areas of provision, both indoors and outdoors, providing mathematics based problem solving play activities daily.

 We believe that every child should have the opportunity to fulfil their potential.
 Inclusion is at the very heart of our curriculum.
 Activities are carefully planned and resourced with this in mind ensuring access to all.
 Children are closely monitored to ensure that no child is knowingly left behind.
 We run daily phonic interventions, ‘Talk Boost’ for children finding communication and language challenging and daily ‘keep up’ sessions to prevent children from falling behind.

 Children identified with special educational needs (SEN) embrace our language rich curriculum.
 Support plans and packages are carefully and collaboratively planned with parents and carers and reviewed regularly.

 Activities are planned to provide opportunities for children to be active as well as develop their co-ordination, control and movement.
-These activities include access to the outdoor play environment, weekly PE sessions and Forest Schools.
-These all help the development of both fine and gross motor skills.
+These activities include daily access to the outdoor play environment, focused weekly fine motor opportunities, twice weekly PE sessions and Forest Schools.
+These all help support the development of both fine and gross motor skills.